sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 - Disable a link from the link mapping created in FG_NHG_MEMBER and validate that hash buckets were redistributed in the same bank and occured in a consistent fashion
 - Test dynamic changes to the config_db bank + member defintion
 - Change ARP(NEIGH)/interface reachability and validate that ASIC_DB hash bucket members are as expected(ie: maintaining layered and consistent hashing)
+- Test warm reboot and ensure that Fine Grained ECMP entries in the ASIC are identical post warm reboot.
+Ensure that nexthop modifications post warm reboot yeild expected changes in hash buckets.
+- Run the above set of tests for both nexthop-based and route-based match_modes.
+Additionally, for nexthop-based matchmode, validate changes in asic objects for route transitions from fine grained ecmp to regular ecmp and vice-versa.
+The route transition can occur because a route points to one set of nexthops which are fine grained, and the route may change later to point to nexthops which are non-fine grained and vice-versa.
+We validate these cases and the resulting ASIC DB objects.

 ## Data Plane community tests via pytest + PTF
 A new Pytest and PTF test will be created for Fine Grained ECMP testing.
 The Pytest is responsible for creating/deploying the device configuration, and will invoke PTF test to run the data plane scenario test

 Test details:
-- Create FG_NHG config_db entry with 2 banks, 4 members per bank and deploy to DUT
+- Create FG_NHG config_db entry with nexthop-based matchmode, 2 banks, 4 members per bank and deploy to DUT
 - Create 8 IP endpoints on PTF host and set up ARP entries for the 6 endpoints on the DUT
 - Create an interface on the DUT which can interact with the above IP endpoints, each endpoint created above should be on a different physical interface
 - Create a route entry with 8 IPs as the next-hop, and an IP prefix as defined in FG_NHG, deploy it to the DUT